fengjixuchui/HyperVisor-Injector/README.md

 # HyperVisor-Injector
+# Please read the full description!
 # if you are wanting to purchase source contact me via discord : skeng#9524
 - reasonable price offers for the source please

-# version 1.1
+# version 1.2
-- status : undetected
+- current status : undetected

-# How to use
+# How to use this ?
-- similar to my other injectors this will require you to use the window class name to inject into games  rename dll to rwx1.dll -> no this is not a rwx injector
+- rename dll to rwx1.dll
 - supports all windows versions
 - put your dll in the same folder as the injector
 - run your game then open the injector